ParthR2302/Java/src/JavaCollections/Collections.md

 We don't have direct access to capacity in ArrayList but it is directly accessible in [Vector](./List/VectorClass.java).

+**Notes:**
-`Note:` ArrayList grows dynamically, usually increasing capacity by 50% when it exceeds its current capacity.
+- ArrayList grows dynamically, usually increasing capacity by 50% when it exceeds its current capacity.
 Vector grows by doubling its capacity when it exceeds its current limit.
+- ArrayList and Vector can store null elements.

 ### ArrayList: